Capital gains tax in the United Kingdom

 Capital gains tax in the United Kingdom is a tax levied on capital gains, the profit realised on the sale of a non-inventory asset by an individual or trust in the United Kingdom.
 The most common capital gains are realised from the sale of shares, bonds, precious metals, real estate, and property, so the tax principally targets business owners, investors and employee share scheme participants.

-In the UK, gains made by companies fall under the scope of corporation tax rather than capital gains tax.
+Gains made by companies fall under the scope of corporation tax rather than capital gains tax.

 In 2017–18, total capital gains tax receipts were £8.3 billion from 265,000 individuals and £0.6 billion from trusts, on total gains of £58.9 billion.

-The current operation of the capital gains tax system is a recognised issue.
-The Conservative government consulted on the issue in 2020.
+By 2024-25, CGT receipts had risen to a record £17 billion.
+Analysis attributed part of the increase to residential property disposals as landlords exited the private rented sector.